Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: System Model and Problem Formulation

-We exploit the similarities between \eqref{eq:indirect_2} and \eqref{3} to omit the intermediate steps and present the resulting simplified models in the sequel.
+We exploit the similarities between \eqref{eq:indirect_2} and \eqref{3} and long enough cyclic prefix to omit the intermediate steps and present the resulting simplified models in the sequel.
 It follows from \eqref{6} that, in frequency-domain, the received signal at $k$-th subcarrier via direct path is the product of the channel response matrix ${\bf A}_{ \textrm{dir},k}$ and the frequency-dependent signal ${\bf F}_k{\bf s}_k$.
-Therefore, the $N_r \times 1$ received signal vector for all $N_r$ receive antennas via indirect path assisted by the $m$-th IRS in the frequency-domain is
+Therefore, the $N_{B_r} \times 1$ received signal vector for all receive antennas via indirect path assisted by the $m$-th IRS in the frequency-domain is

-where ${\bf\Phi}_m=\mathrm{diag}(e^{\mathrm{j}\phi_{m,1}},\cdots,e^{\mathrm{j}\phi_{m,N_m}})$ denotes the phase-shift matrix of $m$-th IRS.
+where ${\bf\Phi}_m=\mathrm{diag}(e^{\mathrm{j}\phi_{1}},\cdots,e^{\mathrm{j}\phi_{N_{I_m}}})$ denotes the phase-shift matrix of $m$-th IRS.
 Using the superposition principle, we obtain the receive signal across all $M$ IRSs as

-where ${\bf A}_{\textrm{ind},k}({\bf\Phi}) =\sum_{m=1}^{M} (\widetilde{\alpha}_{m,2}{\bf E}_{m,k}{\bf\Phi}_m{\bf G}_{m,k} +\widetilde{\alpha}_{m,3}{\bf D}_{m,k}{\bf\Phi}_m{\bf B}_{m,k} +\widetilde{\alpha}_{m,4}{\bf D}_{m,k}{\bf\Phi}_m{\bf W}_{m,k}{\bf\Phi}_m{\bf G}_{m,k})$ denotes the indirect IRS-aided channel response and ${\bf\Phi}\in\{{\bf\Phi}_1,\cdots,{\bf\Phi}_M\}$.
+where ${\bf A}_{\textrm{ind},k}({\bf\Phi}) \!=\!\sum_{m=1}^{M} (\widetilde{\alpha}_{I_m,2,k}{\bf E}_{m,k}{\bf\Phi}_m{\bf G}_{m,k} +\widetilde{\alpha}_{I_m,3,k}{\bf D}_{m,k}{\bf\Phi}_m{\bf B}_{m,k} +\widetilde{\alpha}_{I_m,4,k}{\bf D}_{m,k}{\bf\Phi}_m{\bf W}_{m,k}{\bf\Phi}_m{\bf G}_{m,k})$ denotes the indirect IRS-aided channel response and ${\bf\Phi}\in\{{\bf\Phi}_1,\cdots,{\bf\Phi}_M\}$.